blowb/blowb-doc/setup-host/basic-setup.rst

 Update the System
 -----------------

-Probably you want to make sure software packages are up-to-date.
+It is essential for security and stability to keep the software packages up-to-date.
 Run the command below to update all system packages:
 ::